 Clinical emergencies can happen suddenly in palliative and end of life care.
 Without urgent medical attention, they can affect a patient's health and quality of life.
 They can also be very distressing for patients and those around them.
-It's important to recognise which patients are at risk and make a plan in case an emergency does happen.
+It's important to recognise which patients are at risk and make a plan in case there is an emergency.

 Health and social care professionals should be able to spot the signs and symptoms of palliative care emergencies and know how to seek urgent medical referral.